 Are all Oil Filters the same?

-Like most everything, when buying an oil filter you get
+Like most everything, when buying an oil filter you get what you pay for.

 Things that affect quality and performance of an oil filter are: